SushiLab/mTAGs/README.md

-# mTAGs: accurate OTU level taxonomic profiling of metagenomes using full-length rRNA degenerate consensus references
+# mTAGs: taxonomic profiling using degenerate consensus reference sequences of ribosomal RNA genes

 Profile metagenomes by finding rRNA sequences and annotating them using a degenerate consensus references for higher sensitivity.